+BIO 336 Industrial Microbiology and Biotechnology; (3.0) 3 cr.
+Deals with the use of microorganisms to produce valuable commercial products or carry out important chemical transformations as well as the isolation, manipulation, and expression of genetic material in microbial cultures capable of producing valuable substances such as human insulin, human growth hormone, and industrial enzymes.
+Prerequisite: BIO 227.
 BIO 337 Biochemical Methods; (3.0) 3 cr.
 Introduction to basic methods used in studies of enzymes, proteins, nucleic acids and their interactions.
 Different methods of extraction, purification, analysis and production of biomolecules are discussed in general but also by means of some precise examples.
 Prerequisite: BIO 227.